BitFunnel/NativeJIT/README.md

 NativeJIT is an open source, cross-platform library for high performance just-in-time compilation of C++ expressions into X64 machine code.
 NativeJIT was developed by the [Bing](http://www.bing.com) team at Microsoft and currently runs in production in the Bing search engine.

-NativeJIT is published on [GitHub](https://github.com/bitfunnel/nativejit)

 Coming soon: online documentation at [bitfunnel.org](https://github.com/bitfunnel/nativejit).